agrostar/zzapi/README.md

 * **Simplicity**: Do one thing (or two) and do it well.
 Single responsibility.
 Allow building on top.
 * **Stand on the shoulders of giants**: Do not reinvent what has already been solved.
 We will use existing conveniences, which may not be perfect but will work well.
-* **No GUI to enter data**: Developers don't need a GUI.
-Copy paste within an editor is far more efficient compared to multiple mouse clicks to enter data.
+* **No GUI to enter data**: Developers don't need it.
+Copy paste within an editor is far more efficient compared to mouse clicks to enter data.
 We will use YAML files instead.
-* **JSON first**: Though the request body can be anything, we have some extra conveniences for JSON body in the request as well as response.
+* **JSON first**: Though the request body can be anything, we have some extra conveniences for JSON body in the request as well as response body.
-* **Files belong in your repo**: Storage will be on the local file system (ie, not the cloud).
+* **You manage your data**: Storage will be on the local file system (ie, not the cloud).
 Whatever you have typed belongs to you.
-We expect you to save the YAMLs within your code repository and share with your teammates.
+You can share it among your team in whatever way you think appropriate.
+We suggest keeping it in your repo alongside your code.
 * **Open source**: If you have an idea that is useful to you and can be to others as well, build it, test it and send us a PR.
 Or let us know by logging a GitHub issue.

 ## Alternatives